neatodev/BmLauncher/README.md

 ![Unblock Image](https://user-images.githubusercontent.com/49599979/75610370-e2268100-5b10-11ea-978d-c257a2466dc8.png)

+## Hint for Linux users

+To achieve the best results when using the Launcher, you should install the Calibri font for

+Protontricks:
+`protontricks 35140 -q calibri`

+or

+Winetricks:
+`WINEPREFIX=<path-to-SteamLibrary>/steamapps/compatdata/35140/pfx winetricks -q calibri`

+Furthermore, to run Arkham Asylum properly on Linux, the following fix is needed:

+`protontricks 35140 -q d3dx9 d3dcompiler_43`

+If you wish to make full use of PhysX for Arkham Asylum on Linux you also need to copy Arkham City's [PhysXDevice.dll](https://drive.google.com/file/d/1hcM3y34HN2yLYmd1S_cV1q2MrOU6q_5w/view) into the same folder as the Launcher (Batman Arkham Asylum GOTY\Binaries).

+This help section and the working Proton/Wine support was only made possible through heavy cooperation with [ThisNekoGuy](https://github.com/ThisNekoGuy).

 ## Bug Reports

 To file a bug report, or if you have suggestions for the Launcher in general, please file an [issue](https://github.com/neatodev/BmLauncher/issues/new).
 I read these regularly and should normally be able to respond within a day.
-If you are using version 1.5+ (which you should), please also include the most recent bmlauncher_report in the issue (if available).
+If you are using version 1.6+ (which you should), please also include the most recent bmlauncher_report in the issue (if available).
 You can find the reports in the 'Batman Arkham Asylum GOTY\Binaries\logs' folder.

 ## Known Issues